georchestra/georchestra/ldapadmin/CLIENT_SERVER_INTERFACE.md

 Response

     [{
-        "cn": "Administrator"
+        "cn": "Administrator",
+        "users": ['pgiraud']
     }, {
         "cn": "Name of the group",
-        "description": "Description for the group"
+        "description": "Description for the group",
+        "users": []
     }]

 ### UPDATE